Energy nonequipartition in gas mixtures of inelastic rough hard spheres: The tracer limit: Comparison with computer simulations

 Before presenting the results for the partial temperatures associated with the tracer component, it is worth analyzing the temperature ratio $\Tr_2/\Tt_2$ for the host component.
 According to the Maxwellian approximation, Eq.\ \eqref{IV.1}, the ratio $\Tr_2/\Tt_2$ is a function of the parameter $\gamma_2$ only [see Eq.\ \eqref{Tr2}].
 Figure \ref{fig:Tr2} shows the simulation values of $\Tr_2/\Tt_2$ as a function of $\gamma_2$ for the cases A--G. Notice that the host component in cases H--J is in the same state as in case C. We observe an excellent agreement with the Maxwellian prediction, although the latter tends to overestimate the ratio $\Tr_2/\Tt_2$ for large values of the parameter $\gamma_2$.

 Now we turn our attention to the tracer/host temperature ratios.
-Figure \ref{fig:A-F} shows the dependence of $\Tt_1/\Tt_2$ and $\Tr_1/\Tr_2$ on the size ratio $\sigma_1/\sigma_2$ for systems A-F. The MD data have been restricted to $\sigma_1/\sigma_2\leq 1.5$ because we have observed that for $\sigma_1/\sigma_2\gtrsim 1.25$ the tracer particle is massive enough to disturb the state of the host gas, so that the Boltzmann--Lorentz treatment is not applicable.
-This does not happen in the DSMC simulations since in that case one numerically solves Eqs.\ \eqref{BL} independently.
-From Fig.\ \ref{fig:A-F} it is quite apparent that the tracer temperature (either translational or rotational) is larger (smaller) than its host counterpart if the size of the tracer particle is larger (smaller) than that of a host particle.
+Figure \ref{fig:A-F} shows the dependence of $\Tt_1/\Tt_2$ and $\Tr_1/\Tr_2$ on the size ratio $\sigma_1/\sigma_2$ for systems A-F. From Fig.\ \ref{fig:A-F} it is quite apparent that the tracer temperature (either translational or rotational) is larger (smaller) than its host counterpart if the size of the tracer particle is larger (smaller) than that of a host particle.
 This trend is similar to what is observed in the case of smooth spheres \cite{MG02b,DHGD02}, where only translational temperatures play a role.
 This effect, however, is more pronounced in $\Tr_1/\Tr_2$ than in $\Tt_1/\Tt_2$.
 Moreover, the disparity in temperatures increases as the roughness decreases.
 Comparison with the simulation data shows a good behavior of the approximate theoretical predictions.
-An exception is the rotational temperature ratio $\Tr_1/\Tr_2$ at $\sigma_1/\sigma_2=1.5$, where the MD data are clearly larger than both the theoretical and DSMC values.
+An exception is the rotational temperature ratio $\Tr_1/\Tr_2$ at $\sigma_1/\sigma_2\geq 1.5$, where the MD data are typically smaller than both the theoretical and DSMC values.
 While this might be due in part to the non-negligible effect of a big and massive tracer particle on the properties of the host gas, it also may reflect a breakdown of the molecular chaos assumption (at least in what concerns the distribution of angular velocities) in that situation.

 In Fig.\ \ref{fig:G-H}(a) we display the results for system G, which corresponds to very inelastic spheres ($\alpha_{11}=\alpha_{22}=0.2$) with a mass distribution concentrated near the center ($\kappa_1=\kappa_2=0.1$).
-The theory agrees quantitatively well with the DSMC data but only qualitatively with the MD simulations.
+The theory agrees quantitatively well with the DSMC data and semi-quantitatively with the MD simulations.
 This means that the molecular chaos hypothesis in the Boltzmann--Lorentz description is less reliable as the inelasticity increases, as expected from previous results \cite{DHGD02}.
 It is worthwhile noting that, in comparison with Fig.\ \ref{fig:A-F}, the breakdown of energy equipartition is much less significant in system G than in systems A--F.